 We have no current plans to pay cash dividends on our common stock.
-Any future determination to declare dividends will be made at the discretion of our board of directors and will depend on our financial condition, operating results, capital requirements, general business conditions, and other factors that our board of directors may deem relevant.
-We may not pay any dividends on our common stock in the foreseeable future.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+The declaration, amount and payment of any future dividends will be at the sole discretion of our board of directors.
+Our board of directors may take into account general and economic conditions, our financial condition and operating results, our available cash, current and anticipated cash needs, capital requirements, contractual, legal, tax and regulatory restrictions, implications on the payment of dividends by us to our stockholders or by our subsidiary to us and such other factors as our board of directors may deem relevant.
+In addition, the terms of our existing financing arrangements restrict or limit our ability to pay cash dividends.
+Accordingly, we may not pay any dividends on our common stock in the foreseeable future.